 CULTURE REFINES Human Nature

 Culture is the cultivation of thoughts and emotions through ethical values.
 True culture refines human nature e.g. elevates emotions, furnishes knowledge and keeps urges in check.
-Culture is the evolution of human emotion towards compassion and of thought towards understanding, moderation and self-determination.

 How do we achieve happiness?
 Where do we derive our morality from?
 What are the right policies?
 What is the meaning of life?
 Such enquiries are usually made in the context of science, religion, philosophy, psychology, sociology, politics and economy.
 However, all these enquiries come down to this question: